influxdata/docs-v2/content/influxdb/v2.3/influxdb-templates/use.md

 ### Validate a template with the API

-To validate a template with the API, see how to [dry-run a template](#dry-run-a-template-with-the-api).
+To validate a template with the API, [dry-run a template](#dry-run-a-template-with-the-api).

 ## Dry-run a template